A DGS who measures up to the challenges ahead

 A DGS who will work with you to win

-1. Action to protect the health, safety and welfare of staff and our communities from Covid-19 – Co-ordinate action short of strike action and strike action to win Union demands.
+1. Action to protect the health, safety and welfare of staff and our communities from Covid-19.
+Don’t leave members to fight alone, co-ordinate action to win Union demands.

-8. A Union that recruits and organises and fully represents all education workers working in our schools and colleges – Win negotiating rights for support staff colleagues.
+8. A Union that recruits, organises and fully represents all education workers working in our schools and colleges.
+Win negotiating rights for support staff colleagues.
 Provide supply staff with the support they need, including a sector seat on the NEC.